giovino/tools/readme.md

 # Introduction

-Tools that I should try or don't use often enough to remember.
+Tools that I use, should try or don't use often enough to remember.

 ## Shell